14 Fun Things to Do in Vegas with Kids

 13. Las Vegas Natural History Museum

-Think museums are boring?
-The Las Vegas Natural History Museum packs wild wonders into every corner, including a 35-foot T-rex that lowers its head and roars right at you!
+The Las Vegas Natural History Museum packs wild wonders into every corner, including a 35-foot T-rex that lowers its head and roars right at you.
+Go nuts for the 3,000-gallon tank where stingrays and sharks swim.

 In the Egypt gallery, kids can play archaeologist while exploring mummy replicas that reveal ancient secrets through cutting-edge technology.